euphoriaj7/helloWorld/readMe.md

 The purpose for me in using this software to show how python works.

-{Provide a link to your YouTube demonstration.
-It should be a one minute demo of the software running and a walkthrough of the code.}
+{Here is a link of my software demo here.}

 [Software Demo Video](https://youtu.be/gm2OSwac3Ao)